oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/train-image-classification-model/train-image-classification-model.md

 2. Review Vision page and navigate to custom projects

     You will see a menu of Vision options on the left side of the page.
 As you can see **Vision** service can be used for **Image Classification**, **Object Recognition** and **Document AI**.
-These there services are ready to use services, so you can try them without any preparation.
+These services are ready to use services, so you can try them without any preparation.

     In your case, you will create your own custom model.
 So, Click **Projects**